 PARKS IN VALENCIA

-Park Jardins del Reial as well as park La Canasta and Parc de Capçalera provide locals with delightful, landscaped open spaces.
-They can offer peace, tranquility and recreational activities.
+Parks in Valencia can offer peace, tranquility and recreational activities.
+Park Jardins del Reial as well as park La Canasta and Parc de Capçalera are fine examples.
+They provide locals with delightful, landscaped open spaces.

-By far, the main attraction is a green lung that skirts the northern and eastern flanks of the inner city.
-The former bed of the river Turia has become a vast park several kilometres in length, which has been open to residents for over fifty years.
+A green lung skirts the northern and eastern flanks of the inner city.
+It is by far the main attraction.
+The former bed of the river Turia has become a vast park several kilometres in length.
+This spectacular area has been open to residents for over fifty years.

-Torrential rains that lasted for days resulted in massive floods.
-Most of the city was covered in metre high waters with some evidence of the damage still visible today.
-To avoid such an occurrence happening again, a new riverbed was created to the west of the city.
-Fortunately, attempts to utilise the space as a thoroughfare were defeated, thus paving the way for the old route of the Turia to be turned into today’s magnificent jewel in Valencia’s crown.
+Torrential rains lasted for days.
+Massive amounts of water resulted in huge floods.
+Most of the city was covered in metre high waters and evidence of damage is still visible today.
+A new riverbed was created to the west of the city to avoid such an occurrence happening again.
+Fortunately, attempts to utilise the space as a thoroughfare were defeated.
+This paved the way for the old route of the Turia to be turned into today’s magnificent jewel in Valencia’s crown.

 This enormous park overflows with a variety of mature trees, shrubs, flowers and grass.
-Paths, bikeways and recreational spaces sit well, as does an impressive City of Arts and Sciences.
-Blossoms can be enjoyed during most of the year.
+Paths, bikeways and recreational spaces sit well with the impressive City of Arts and Sciences.
+Colourful blossoms can be enjoyed during most of the year.
 The scent of the roses close to the opera house is a joy to experience.

-It is a highly popular area with Valencian and expat residents on weekends especially as well as mild summer evenings.
+The Turia park is a highly popular area with Valencian and expat residents.
+This holds true especially on weekends.
+As well as mild summer evenings.

 Dog owners are obliged to keep their best friend on a leash.
-That said, your writer confesses to allowing well-behaved Kiva to roam freely without experiencing any difficulty.
+That said, your writer has a confession.
+He allowed well-behaved Kiva to roam freely without any experience of difficulties.